About Food Systems

 Politics and Leadership

-Diets are influenced by all aspects of the food system, and they affect nutrition and health.
-The World Health Organization states that a healthy diet starts early in life and includes a diversity of foods — starchy staples, legumes, fruits, vegetables, and foods from animals, like meat and dairy.
-It balances the intake and expenditure of energy, and limits salt, fat, added sugar, highly-processed foods, and sugar sweetened beverages.
+Food security exists when “all people at all times have physical, economic, and social access to sufficient, safe, and nutritious food that meets their dietary needs and food preferences for an active and healthy life” and is a prerequisite for healthy diets.
+Diets are influenced by all aspects of the food system, and they impact nutrition and health.
+A healthy diet starts early in life and includes a diversity of foods — starchy staples, legumes, fruits, vegetables, and animal source foods, like meat, eggs, and dairy.
+It balances the intake and expenditure of energy, and limits salt, unhealthy fats, added sugar, ultra-processed foods, and sugar sweetened beverages.

 Healthy diets are essential for nutrition and health.
-Poor diets are one of the main risk factors for deaths globally.
-Unhealthy diets are a leading risk factor for disease and can lead to undernutrition, which is associated with poor cognitive development and increased susceptibility to infections.
+Poor diets are one of the main risk factors for disease and deaths globally.
+Unhealthy diets can lead to undernutrition, which is associated with poor cognitive development and increased susceptibility to infections.
 Diets that lack essential nutrients may lead to micronutrient deficiencies.
-Children, women, and other nutritionally-vulnerable populations are especially susceptible to poor health outcomes from these deficiencies
+Children, women, and other nutritionally vulnerable populations are especially susceptible to poor health outcomes from these deficiencies.

-Diets that exceed recommended energy intake – especially diets that consist of unhealthy eating patterns – can lead to overweight, obesity, and non-communicable diseases, like diabetes and cardiovascular diseases.
-Diets high in sodium and low in whole grains, fruit, nuts, vegetables, and omega3-fatty acids contribute to an increased risk of death.
+Diets that exceed recommended energy intake and are high in salt, unhealthy fats, and added sugar can lead to overweight, obesity, and diet-related non-communicable diseases, like diabetes and cardiovascular diseases.
+Diets high in sodium and low in whole grains, fruit, vegetables, nuts, and omega3-fatty acids contribute to an increased risk of death.

-Food safety, antimicrobial resistance, and pesticide usage also affect the health of consumers and people who work within the food system.
+Food safety, antimicrobial resistance, and pesticide usage also affect people’s health, especially those who work within the food system

-Different types of food production have varying environmental impacts.
-Producing ruminant meat (e.g. beef, lamb) and dairy can be especially environmentally damaging in many contexts and depending on the method of production.
-Production can require large areas of land and water, and produce large amounts of greenhouse gas emissions.
+The environmental impacts vary widely based on what foods are being produced and the methods of production.
+Producing ruminant meat (e.g., beef, lamb) and dairy can be especially environmentally damaging in many contexts.
+Production can require large areas of land and water and produce large amounts of greenhouse gas emissions.
 Intensive agriculture requires more fertilizer and pesticide use.
 In addition, the practice of mono-cropping – growing the same crop over an extended area – and cash crop production can lead to biodiversity loss.
 This can result in soil degradation and a food system that is less resilient to droughts or other extreme weather events.

 Rural and Traditional